 Not OK: How to Use the Industry Leading Security Testing Tool to Automate API Security

-Here are a couple of examples of contributed how-to articles that did well this year:
+Here are a couple of examples of contributed how-to articles that do well:

 - How to Build an Events Database Using the ParseHub API, Python & Flask